Comprehensive Auto Insurance Claims in 2025 (Detailed Overview)

 - A comprehensive claim raises rates for high-risk drivers with multiple claims

-Choosing the right type of auto insurance coverage for your vehicle can get confusing, but this article is intended to help answer important questions about your auto insurance coverage.
+Does a comprehensive claim increase premiums?
+Some companies raise rates by 40% or more after a claim, so choosing the right type of auto insurance coverage for your vehicle is key.
+This article is intended to help answer important questions about your auto insurance coverage.

 Learn the difference between collision insurance and comprehensive coverage, what counts as a comprehensive claim, and how to file comprehensive insurance claims.
 Enter your ZIP code into our free quote tool for the best comprehensive policy for you.